 (iv) Permitting an increase in density allowing more units on a lot than permitted under this Ordinance.

 Sec.
 25-2.4.17.
 Variance (Floodplain)

-(i) Applications for variances from the standards in Section 25-5.10, Floodplain Management, shall be submitted and reviewed in accordance with Sec.
-25-5.10.7(e)(iiii), Drainage paths shall be provided to guide floodwater around and away from any proposed structure.
+Applications for variances from the standards in Section 25-5.10, Floodplain Management, shall be submitted and reviewed in accordance with Sec.
+25-5.10.8, Variance Procedures.